 • Possible cause 3: There were data changes on the source server during the migration.

-When a migration starts, the Agent runs the df -Th command to obtain information about directories where each partition is mounted and traverses these directories to calculate the amount of data to be migrated.
+When a migration starts, the Agent runs the df -TH command to obtain information about directories where each partition is mounted and traverses these directories to calculate the amount of data to be migrated.

-Data that has already been migrated is not affected by changes to the source data.
+Data that has been migrated is not affected by changes to the source data.
 However, if data that has not been migrated changes, the most current version is what migrated.

-The amount of data displayed on the SMS console reflects information collected from the source server during the first scan.
+The amount of data displayed on the SMS console is collected from the source server during the first scan.
 During the migration, if a large amount of data is changed on the source server, for example, a large amount of data is deleted before being migrated, the amount of data migrated may be less than the total amount of data scanned for the first time.

-You can run df -Th on the source and target servers for comparison.
+You can run df -TH on the source and target servers for comparison.

 • Possible cause 4: A large number of sparse files existed on the source server.